skoro/Rio/README.md

-## HTTP request inspector
+## Rio

-A crossplatform desktop tool for inspecting http requests.
+RIO is a crossplatform desktop tool for inspecting http requests.
 The application allows you to send http requests GET, POST, PUT, etc and analyse its responses.